 We are all at our most productive when we have a deadline.
 Otherwise our work would never get finished.
 Set a launch date for every promotion, product, or special offer.
 An annual marketing calendar can help.
 For example, you might offer a new promotion every month, such as December for the end of year holidays, January for health, fitness and resolutions, February for Valentine’s Day, and so on.

 For each new product you release, set a date about two to three months in the future and start counting down to Launch Day, or L-Day.
 Line up all your product promotions for that day.
+Promoting a new product means you need to stay on top of your events and stick to your calendar plans.

 Organize an Email Marketing Series